Diet and exercise as the key to success

 Type of sport | Short description |

-Pulling sport * | The dog pulls something behind it alone or with other dogs.
-This includes dog sports such as dog sledding, bikejoring or skijoring. |
+| Pulling sport* | The dog pulls something behind it alone or with other dogs.
+This includes dog sports such as dog sledding, bikejoring or skijoring |

-Agility * | Speed, dexterity and coordination skills as well as obedience are required in the agility course consisting of slalom, tunnels etc. |
+| Agility* | Speed, dexterity and coordination skills as well as obedience are required in the agility course consisting of slalom, tunnels etc |

-Cani-cross * | The cross-country course is perfect for sporty dogs and owners who love to run.
-The dog is connected to its owner by an elasticated lead attached to the belly strap and pulls the owner both on flat terrain and uphill. |
+| Canicross* | This cross-country course is perfect for sporty dogs and owners who love to run.
+The dog is connected to its owner by an elasticated lead attached to the belly strap and pulls the owner both on flat terrain and uphill |

-Dog Frisbee * | Available in mini and long distance versions.
-The aim is to catch the discs and collect points. |
+| Dog Frisbee* | Available in mini and long distance versions.
+The aim is to catch the discs and collect points |

-Obe-dience | The focus here is on harmonious communication between two and four-legged friends.
-The dog must retrieve objects and also obey commands at a distance. |
+| Obedience | The focus here is on harmonious communication between two and four-legged friends.
+The dog must retrieve objects and also obey commands at a distance |

-Rally obedience | Rally obedience combines elements of agility and obedience. |
+| Rally obedience | Rally obedience combines elements of agility and obedience |

-Dog-dancing | The development of a joint choreography (two- and four-legged friends) consisting of basic obedience, tricks and tricks to suitable music are the core elements of dancing. |
+| Dogdancing | The development of a joint choreography (two- and four-legged friends) consisting of basic obedience, tricks and tricks to suitable music are the core elements of dancing |

-Man trailing | In mantrailing, the dog orientates itself on the individual scent of the person on the trail and not, as in classic tracking work, on the ground injury.
-Hunting dogs naturally take a great liking to this |
+| Mantrailing | In mantrailing, the dog orientates itself on the individual scent of the person on the track and not, as in classic tracking work, on the ground injury.
+Hunting dogs naturally find this a great favourite |

-Drift ball | The dog has to follow the handler's instructions and drive 8 exercise balls (the sheep) of different sizes into a gate (the pasture) one after the other within 15 minutes. |
+| Drift ball | The dog must follow the handler's instructions and drive 8 exercise balls (the sheep) of different sizes into a gate (the pasture) one after the other within 15 minutes |

-Dummy training | Dummy training utilises and activates the play instinct, hunting instinct, the joy of chasing after, tracking down and retrieving. |
+| Dummy training | Dummy training utilises and activates the play instinct, hunting instinct, the joy of chasing after, tracking down and retrieving. |

-Walking | The steady upward movement is a great endurance and muscle-building exercise. |
+| Hiking | The steady uphill movement is a great endurance and muscle-building workout |

-Cycling | A great endurance and cardio workout at a speed adapted to the dog.
-Suitable cycling accessories make cycling together easier |
+| Cycling | A great endurance and cardio workout at a speed adapted to the dog.
+Suitable cycling accessories make it easier to cycle together. |

-Jogging | Good endurance and cardio training for humans and animals.
+| Jogging | Good endurance and cardio training for humans and animals.
 Tip: Start training slowly and increase steadily (e.g. 5 min jogging, 5 min walking) |